getsentry/rfcs/text/0140-record-feature-flags-on-error.md

 The SDK will expose one new public method `set_flag/2`.
 The method accepts the arguments `flag` (of type string) and `result` (of type boolean).
 Similar to `set_tag/2` or `set_user/1`, the `set_flag/2` method stores a flag, result pair on the isolation scope.
 On error, the isolation scope's flags are serialized and appended to the event body as described in the previous section.

-Stateless, multi-tenented applications, such as web servers, must isolate flag evaluations per request.
+Stateless, multi-tenanted applications, such as web servers, must isolate flag evaluations per request.

 ## Bounding Memory Usage and Transport Size